x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/findOne_en.md

 - Return the records in the collection "employee" whose "age" field value is greater than 20 (for example, use [$gt][gt] query) and set to only return the "name" and "age" fields of the records, and sort the age and name fields in ascending order of the "age" field value.

     ```lang-javascript
-    db.sample.employee.find({age: {$gt: 20}}, {age: "", name: ""}).sort({age: 1})
+    > db.sample.employee.findOne({age: {$gt: 20}}, {age: "", name: ""}).sort({age: 1})
     ```

-    Through the find() method, users can choose any field name they want to return.
+    Through the findOne() method, users can choose any field name they want to return.
 In the above example, user have chosen to return the "age" and "name" fields of the records.
 At this time, when using the sort() method, only the "age" or "name" fields of the records can be sorted.
-And if user choose to return all the fields of the record, that is, without setting the content of the "sel" parameter of the find method, then sort() can sort any field.
+And if user choose to return all the fields of the record, that is, without setting the content of the "sel" parameter of the findOne method, then sort() can sort any field.

 - Specify an invalid sort field.

     ```lang-javascript
-    db.sample.employee.find({age: {$gt: 20}}, {age: "", name: ""}).sort({"sex": 1})
+    > db.sample.employee.findOne({age: {$gt: 20}}, {age: "", name: ""}).sort({"sex": 1})
     ```

-    Because the "sex" field does not exist in the "sel" option {age: "", name: ""} of the find() method, the sort field {"sex": 1} specified by sort() will be ignored.
+    Because the "sex" field does not exist in the "sel" option {age: "", name: ""} of the findOne() method, the sort field {"sex": 1} specified by sort() will be ignored.

 [^_^]:
     Links